North Carolina A&T Aggies football: Recent history

-In 2018, former Defensive Coordinator Sam Washington was named head coach of the Program.
+In 2018, former defensive coordinator Sam Washington was named head coach of the program.
 In his first season, the Aggies repeated as both MEAC and Celebration Bowl champions.
 The team finished the season with a 10–2 record, including their 2nd bowl victory over Alcorn State, earning their sixth black college football national championship.
 The following season, A&T would again, win the MEAC Championship and earn a celebration bowl invite.
 They finished the season with a 9–3 record, earning the program's 7th Black College Football National Championship.
-On February 7, 2020, A&T's Board of Trustees voted to leave the MEAC for the Big South Conference effective July 2021.
-However, A&T announced a year later that it would join the all-sports Colonial Athletic Association in July 2022, with football remaining in the Big South until joining the CAA's technically separate football league, CAA Football, in 2023.
+On February 7, 2020, A&T's board of trustees voted to leave the MEAC for the Big South Conference effective July 2021.
+However, A&T announced a year later that it would join the all-sports Coastal Athletic Association in July 2022, with football remaining in the Big South until joining the CAA's technically separate football league, CAA Football, in 2023.